Published in: 2020

 100% DEDICATED.
 Become the best in the world at what you do.
 Keep redefining what you do until this is true.
 It takes decades to execute, where the better part of a decade may be figuring out what you can uniquely provide.
 You can only achieve mastery in one or two things.
 It’s usually things you’re obsessed about.
 If you’re not 100% into it, somebody else who is 100% into it, they will outperform you by a lot because compound interest and leverage applies.

 LEVERAGE IS A FORCE MULTIPLIER FOR YOUR JUDGEMENT.
+Imagine someone has slightly better judgement.
+They’re right 85% of the time instead of 75%.
+You will pay them a lot because 10% better judgement steering a say $100 billion ship is very valuable.
+Small differences in judgement and capability get amplified.
 Judgement requires experience but can be built faster by learning foundational skills.
-Imagine someone comes along who demonstrably has slightly better judgement.
-They’re right 85% of the time instead of 75%.
-You will pay them $50 million, $100 million, $200 million, whatever it takes, because 10 percent better judgement steering a $100 billion ship is very valuable.
-CEOs are highly paid because of their leverage.
-Small differences in judgement and capability really get amplified.